tkissing/DerethExploration/README.md

 with the goal to automate the [Dereth Exploration](http://acpedia.org/wiki/Dereth_Exploration) quest series.

 ## I want to use these, what do I do?
 All .met files are self-contained.
 Just download the one(s) you want, put them into your VTank installation folder, log in to the game and they should be available and functional.

+To be clear: If you just want to use these, only download the .met file you want.
+You do *not need to download individual routes* to use a .met file.

 It is recommended that you use a profile that contains all life buffs and at the very least BPS banes.
 You should not be burdened and certainly not defenseless!

 ## Known Issues
 ### All meta profiles